apache/nuttx-apps/examples/README.txt

   Specific configuration options for this example include:

     CONFIG_EXAMPLES_ADC_DEVPATH - The default path to the ADC device.
-Default: /dev/adc0 CONFIG_EXAMPLES_ADC_NSAMPLES - If CONFIG_NSH_BUILTIN_APPS
-      is defined, then the number of samples is provided on the command line and this value is ignored.
-Otherwise, this number of samples is collected and the program terminates.
+Default: /dev/adc0 CONFIG_EXAMPLES_ADC_NSAMPLES - This number of samples is collected and the program terminates.
 Default:  Samples are collected indefinitely.
     CONFIG_EXAMPLES_ADC_GROUPSIZE - The number of samples to read at once.